A home for the children of the 7" 45 revolution!

 SylvieVartan_04-Seven45rpmSylvieVartan_03-Seven45rpmAlso check out Sergio Mendes’ great Latin instrumental version of Comin’ home baby (Atlantic 45 2572) and Vartan’s great “Gimme some lovin'” cover Donne Moi Ton Amour!

-France Gall – ZOZOI
+France Gall – ZOZOI (French and Italian versions)

-FranceGall-seven45rpmfranceGallZozoi_seven45rpmLa Compaigne S-103 1970 France
+La Compaigne S-103 France Released 1970

 Born Isabelle Genevieve Marie Anne Gall 09.10.1947

 So much can be said about Gall, it’s fair to say the queen of the “ye ye” genre, but she is so much more.
-Having musical success from the age of 16, then soon collaborating with the legendary genius Serge Gainsbourg, and married to the late and great Michel Berger, this little lady, while quite prolific and mainstream, proved to be quite a power house vocalists, with a versatility that ranged from playful innocent teen pop, to scatty jazz and then more.
+Having musical success from the age of 16, and then soon collaborating with the legendary genius Serge Gainsbourg, and married to the late and great Michel Berger, this lady, while quite prolific and mainstream, proved to be quite a power house vocalists, with a versatility that ranged from playful innocent teen pop, to scatty jazz and then some.
 Way too much to talk about in regards to this amazing woman here, but let’s just say her 60’s career was a bumpy ride.
 Although winning some worthy successful hits, a few of her recordings were marred with controversy and bad taste (thanks to Mr. Gainsbourg), not helping the young innocent and naive artist, and resulted in poor sales.
 But having said that, there is no Gall recording I don’t love, and I will have to do a special feature on her and her career some time soon.

 So let’s talk ZOZOI!
 Easily the most sought after 45 of hers and rightly so.
 Released on La Compaigne, a new label for Gall, this is a contrast to her early sixties sweet pop and “yeye” recordings.
 Here, she is really turning on the seductive and steamy vocal chords in this latin bossa bonanza.
 Penned by her father-lyricist Robert Gall, recorded with the Brazilian master Pianist Cesar Camargo Mariano and his Sambalanço Trio, this is definitely new ground for her and is she just loving it.
 According to musicaltaste.com, while the band recorded in Brazil, the vocals were overdubbed later in France.
 Not an easy one to find in today’s market, but even rarer is the fantastico Italian vocal version, and I mean RARE!
 Sadly, I don’t have it, but really want it, so if you have a spare copy, I’ll be happy to take it!
 Released in 1970, it’s a must have!
-It’s French, it’s Latin, it’s Brazilian, it’s Tropicalia, and with that great horn section and that tempo, it’s as hot as this sweet little lady gets!
+It’s French, it’s Latin, it’s Brazilian, it’s Tropicalia, and with that great horn section and that tempo, it’s a hot sweet release from Gall!

 Music credits also go to Nelson Angelo.